Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

     //...
     ```

-## <a name="process-the-result"></a>Zpracovat výsledek
+## <a name="process-the-result"></a>Process the result

 1. Vytvořte objekt výsledků hledání a extrahujte hlavičky HTTP Bingu.
-Pak `searchResult` objekt vraťte.
+Then return the `searchResult` object.

     ```csharp
     var searchResult = new SearchResult();